aaif/project-proposals/README.md

 # project-proposals
-Contribute a project to the Agentic AI Foundation
+Propose a project to contribute to the Agentic AI Foundation.